 Think you had a bad day at work?
-At least you didn't lose equipment worth hundreds of millions of dollars (at least, I'm assuming you didn't).
-Forgetting to convert units can result in big-time disasters like these six examples.
+At least you didn't lose spacecraft worth hundreds of millions of dollars.
+Forgetting to convert measurement units can result in big-time disasters—like these six examples.

-In 1999, the Institute for Safe Medication Practices reported an instance where a patient had received 0.5 grams of Phenobarbital (a sedative) instead of 0.5 grains when the recommendation was misread.
-A grain is a unit of measure equal to about 0.065 grams… yikes.
+In 1999, the Institute for Safe Medication Practices reported an instance where a patient had received 0.5 grams of phenobarbital (a sedative) instead of 0.5 grains.
+A grain is a unit of measure equal to about 0.065 grams.
 The Institute emphasized that only the metric system should be used for prescribing drugs.

-6. Even Columbus had conversion problems.
-He miscalculated the circumference of the earth when he used Roman miles instead of nautical miles, which is part of the reason he unexpectedly ended up in the Bahamas on October 12, 1492, and assumed he had hit Asia.
-Whoops.
+The navigator miscalculated the circumference of Earth when he used Roman miles instead of nautical miles, which is part of the reason he unexpectedly ended up in the Bahamas on October 12, 1492, and assumed he had hit Asia.

 A version of this story ran in 2010; it has been updated for 2021.